xhu001/machine_learning_with_redwine_data/README.md

 machine learning with redwine data: predicting wine quality ratings based on physicochemical properties

 The P. Cortez red wine quality dataset contains data samples of 1599 red wines consisting of 12 physiochemical properties (such as alcohol, ph, acidity) and its quality rated by wine connoisseurs (0 – very bad to 10 – very excellent).
+In this dataset, quality ranges from 3 to 8.
+Details of this dataset can be found at the RED WINE EDA project.

 The goal of this project is to create a model using multiclass classification algorithms to predict the quality of a red wine based on its physiochemical properties.